cynthianekesa/Climate-Change-ChatBot/README.md

 # Climate-Change-ChatBot
-This project implements a Climate Change Chatbot using a pre-trained language model fine-tuned on a climate change-related dataset.
-The chatbot is designed to answer questions and provide accurate information about climate change, its impacts, and potential solutions for improved climate change awareness and empowerment of individuals in its fight.

 ## 1. **Introduction**
-This report outlines the development of a **Climate Change Chatbot** using a pre-trained Transformer model from Hugging Face.
-The chatbot is designed to answer questions related to climate change, providing accurate and contextually relevant responses.
-The project leverages Hugging Face's `transformers` library and TensorFlow for fine-tuning and deployment.
-The chatbot is domain-specific, focusing on climate change, and is evaluated using both quantitative metrics and qualitative testing.
+This project implements a domain-specific Climate Change Chatbot using a pre-trained language model fine-tuned on a climate change-related dataset.
+The chatbot is designed to answer questions and provide accurate contextual information about climate change, its impacts, and potential solutions for improved climate change awareness and empowerment of individuals in its fight.
+It leverages Hugging Face's `transformers` library and TensorFlow for fine-tuning and deployment.

 ---

-#### 2. **Dataset Collection and Preprocessing**
+## 2. **Dataset Collection and Preprocessing**
 The dataset used for training the chatbot consists of **conversational pairs** related to climate change.
-The dataset was either collected from publicly available sources or created manually to ensure diversity and coverage of various user intents.
-The dataset includes questions and answers on topics such as global warming, renewable energy, carbon emissions, and climate policies.
+Features inlcude 'answer' and 'question' with 1277 rows. questions and answers on topics such as global warming, renewable energy, carbon emissions, and climate policies.
+Here is the link to the dataste [https://huggingface.co/datasets/Vinom/ClimateChangeQA]

 **Preprocessing Steps:**
-- **Tokenization**: The text data was tokenized using the tokenizer associated with the pre-trained model (e.g., BERT or GPT-2 tokenizer).
+- **Tokenization**: The text data was tokenized using 'bert-base-uncased' pre-trained model suitable for conversational chatbots.
 - **Normalization**: Text was normalized by converting to lowercase, removing special characters, and handling contractions.
-- **Handling Missing Values**: Any incomplete or missing conversational pairs were either removed or manually corrected to ensure data quality.
-- **Dataset Splitting**: The dataset was split into training, validation, and test sets (e.g., 80% training, 10% validation, 10% testing).
+- **Dataset Splitting**: The dataset was split into training, validation, and test sets

-The preprocessed dataset was saved in a format compatible with Hugging Face's `datasets` library, such as JSON or CSV.
+- **Encoding**:The tokenized text was encoded into input IDs and attention masks, which are required by the model for training and inference.

 ---

-#### 3. **Model Selection and Fine-Tuning**
+## 3. **Model Selection and Fine-Tuning**
-A pre-trained Transformer model was selected from Hugging Face's model hub.
-For this project, **BERT** or **GPT-2** was chosen due to their strong performance in natural language understanding and generation tasks.
+A pre-trained Bert transformer was used due to its strong performance in natural language understanding and generation tasks.

 **Fine-Tuning Process:**
 - **Model Initialization**: The pre-trained model was loaded using Hugging Face's `transformers` library.